Manatees in Three Sisters Springs draw visitors to Kings Bay area

 Is the boardwalk worth a $15 ticket?
 It depends how manatee-crazy you are.
 The people we chatted with were delighted because they came to see manatees and they succeeded.
 Certainly, the trolley was plenty busy on our visit.
 If the spring was full of dozens or even hundreds of manatees, as is the case during cold weather, the sight might be memorable enough to warrant the ticket.
 (And I suspect there would be crowds.)

-For the 2016-17 season, new trails around restored wetlands and Lake Crystal have opened and guided walks are being offered daily.
+Last year, new trails around restored wetlands and Lake Crystal opened and guided walks are being offered daily.

 Trolley and boardwalk information: 915 N. Suncoast Blvd, Crystal River, 352-586-1170.